 Last night I posted this video to Instagram, summarising some of the most common rosacea myths.
 It revisited an instagram series I did previously, but I know it’s really annoying to scroll back to find specific posts over on there, so I thought I’d collate all of the rosacea myths in one place.

-I was diagnosed with rosacea 18 years ago and I’ve been talking about it on my blog for about 10 years.
+I was diagnosed with rosacea 20 years ago and I’ve been talking about it on the internet for about 12 years.
 It’s still crazy to me that it’s not as well-known as it should be – there are millions of people worldwide with this condition and, in my opinion, it should be as widely recognisable as acne or psoriasis.
 April is Rosacea Awareness Month and, as always, I’ll be doing a few posts about different issues related to the condition but I thought I would update this GIGANTIC post containing all the rosacea FAQs that I get every day from people all over the world.
 I’ve built up so much knowledge and advice in countless blog posts, so this post has become a central hub that I can direct people to.
 Please ask questions in the comments below, and I will keep adding to this rosacea FAQs post as we go along!

 Last month was Global Rosacea Awareness Month and I wrote a few blogs in this ‘what is rosacea’ series: my diagnosis, the lifestyle changes that help me control and manage my skin, and a very personal blog about why I wear make up.
 The penultimate and final blogs in the mini-series are possibly the most requested blog for me: the products I use to treat my skin and the make-up I use to cover my rosacea.
 Here are my tips on skincare and learning to work around rosacea.
 Warning: this is a long one.
 Get a cup of (lukewarm) tea and some biscuits and settle down…